bflrxzh5ef0b33p/Genshin-Impact-Cheat/README.md

 We encourage community contributions to help make Genshin Impact Tool even better.
 If you have ideas, bug reports, or want to contribute to the codebase, feel free to submit a pull request.
 Your input is invaluable!

 ## Contact Us
-Join our Community on Discord (https://discord.gg/GenshinImpact)!
+Join our Community on [Discord](https://discord.gg/GenshinImpact)!
 For support, updates, and to connect with other users, visit our Discord server.